bartala/PalliativEtiological/README.md

-# 🌟Identifying Palliative and Etiological Drugs🌟
+# 🧬💊Identifying Palliative and Etiological Drugs💊🧬

 # 📚 **Documentation**
 _For a detailed explanation of the project, please refer to our **paper**(should be linked?)